raspberrypilearning/cd-intermediate-unity-sushi/en/step_9.md

 --- /task ---

-All you need is to give your friends the files and folders that were created in the folder you saved the game to and they can play your new game!
+All you need is to give your friends the files and folders that were created in the folder you saved the game to, and they can play your new game!

-Our file and folder were called `SpaceRocks.exe` and `SpaceRocks_Data` for windows.
+Our file and folder were called `SpaceRocks.exe` and `SpaceRocks_Data` for Windows.
 For Mac there was just a file called `SpaceRocks.app`, and no folder.